masurp/VU_CADC/tutorials/R_text_supervised-text-classification.md

 model also does well in predicting our rating of our favoriate and not so favorite music.
-We first again have to build a “fivestar” variable that distinguishes between top reviews (overall = 5) and less good ones (overall &lt; 5).
+We first again have to build a “fivestar” variable that distinguishes between top reviews (overall = 5) and less good ones (overall \< 5).
 Then, we again have to build the a document-feature matrix (including all relevant preprocessing steps) and match it to the train set.